There are so many people using Pinterest for Business now. So why not you?

 Complete your Pinterest for a business account:

-- First, upload your headshot photo (smile on the photo!)
+- First, upload your headshot photo (smile in the photo)

 - Complete your bio (include keywords – SEO optimized so that your business account will get ranked higher up and you will get in front of your targeted audience)